Introduction to Technical SEO

 AI Search Sees Things Differently

-AI doesn’t just count keywords; it checks how accurate and complete your answers are.
-If you give solid, direct answers near the top of your pages, you’ll score more AI visibility.
+AI search doesn’t just count keywords; it evaluates how accurate, relevant, and complete your content is.
+By providing clear, direct answers near the top of your pages, you improve your chances of being understood, cited, and surfaced in AI-powered search results.

 Entity-Based SEO